briziorusso/ShapleyPC/README.md

 # Shapley-PC
 This repository provides the code for the paper "Shapley-PC: Constraint-based Causal Structure Learning with Shapley Values".
+Shapley-PC is a constraint-based causal discovery algorithm, to faithfully recover the underlying causal graph from observational data.

 There are four main python scripts:
 - `PC.py` contains the `pc()` function that overrides the one from the causal-learn package to allow for our proposed decision rule.
 Example usage of this function is given below.